 A free account gives you a 40-minute limit per meeting with a maximum of 100 participants.
 There is also a messaging feature where you can chat either with everyone in the team or in private.

 Files, links and screens are shareable and the admin can choose to make somebody else as the host.
 A regular meeting link can also be readily shared online.

 2. One-on-One Calls

 Unlike group meetings, one-on-one calls have no time limit.
-You can chat with a virtual assistant, a business associate or a client as long as you possibly could.
+You can chat with a distant assistant, a business associate or a client as long as you possibly could.

 You can send a custom invite to the people you plan to meet and have them confirm their attendance.
 The invite will be sent to both their calendar and email.